compmem/smile/docs/tutorial.rst

 To start this out, lets define the experiment we are going to create.
 We are going to present a list of predefined words to the participant for 2 seconds each and wait 1 second in between each word.
 Sounds complicated right?
 Wrong!
-With smile, all you need to know is a basic idea of what the timing is in your experiment and **Smile** will take care of the rest!
+With SMILE, all you need to know is a basic idea of what the timing is in your experiment and SMILE will take care of the rest!
 Create a new directory called *exp2* and create a file called *randWord1.py*.
 In the file, lets define the stimulus.